tompaana/twitter-bot-fw-integration/README.md

     * Access Token
     * Access Token Secret

-1. Open the solution ([/TwitterBotSample.sln](TwitterBotSample.sln)), locate the [/TwitterBotSample/Secrets.config](Secrets.config) file and insert the aforementioned keys and secrets there.
+1. Open the solution ([TwitterBotSample.sln](/TwitterBotSample.sln)) in Visual Studio, locate the [Secrets.config](/TwitterBotSample/Secrets.config) file and insert the aforementioned keys and secrets there.

     ```xml